Lloyds Bank withdraws from Rosneft-BP loan - bankers

-LONDON Lloyds Bank (LLOY.L), part-owned by the British government, has withdrawn from a $1.5-$2 billion (895 million-1.19 billion pounds) trade finance deal involving oil major Rosneft (ROSN.MM), in a development highlighting the growing unease among Western banks in funding Russian deals.
+LONDON, June 3 Lloyds Bank, part-owned by the British government, has withdrawn from a $1.5-$2 billion trade finance deal involving oil major Rosneft, in a development highlighting the growing unease among Western banks in funding Russian deals.

-Lloyds, along with Deutsche Bank (DBKGn.DE), HSBC (HSBA.L) and Bank of China (601988.SS) was a mandated lead arranger (MLA) on the loan to finance BP's (BP.L) purchase of crude oil and refined products from Rosneft.
+Lloyds, along with Deutsche Bank, HSBC and Bank of China was a mandated lead arranger (MLA) on the loan to finance BP's purchase of crude oil and refined products from Rosneft.

 The bank is 25 percent-owned by the UK government, which has repeatedly condemned Russia over its actions in Crimea and eastern Ukraine.
 Rosneft's powerful chief Igor Sechin was hit by U.S. sanctions as part of a broader move to punish Russia for the annexation of Crimea.